kngsoomin/tmdb-trending-data-pipeline/README.md

-# TMDB Trending Data Pipeline

-This project builds a reproducible data pipeline that ingests trending content from the TMDB API, stores immutable raw snapshots in S3, and transforms them into analytical datasets in Snowflake using dbt.

-Because the TMDB API does not provide historical snapshots for past dates, the pipeline uses S3 as the source of truth to ensure reproducibility.

-It also supports **multi-source enrichment** by incrementally fetching additional datasets (details, credits) while minimizing unnecessary API calls.

-The design emphasizes reproducibility, idempotent ingestion, and clear separation between orchestration and transformation.
+# Reproducible Analytics on a Non-Replayable API

+## Overview

+Most public APIs do not provide historical snapshots, making reproducible analytics difficult.

+The TMDB trending API only returns the current result for a given time window, which makes backfills and reruns unreliable.
+Once the data changes, the same request may no longer return the same result.

+This project starts with that question:

+**How do you build a reliable and reproducible data pipeline on top of a non-replayable API?**

+One practical answer is to shift the source of truth away from the API.

+Instead of relying on the API to reproduce past results, the pipeline persists immutable raw snapshots in S3 and uses them as the replayable source of truth.
+This ensures that every run can be reproduced from stored data rather than depending on the external API.

+To make this design work in practice, the system enforces three constraints:

+- **Reproducibility** — all analytical results must be derived from persisted raw data, not live API responses
+- **Incremental enrichment** — additional data is fetched only for previously unseen entities to avoid unnecessary API calls
+- **Separation of concerns** — orchestration (Airflow) and transformation (dbt) are decoupled to keep the system maintainable

 ## Architecture
 ![Architecture Overview](docs/architecture_overview.png)

-The pipeline is composed of three main components: **Airflow for orchestration**, **S3 for raw data storage**, and **Snowflake for analytical processing**, with **dbt handling transformations** within the warehouse.

-Airflow runs as **a stateful orchestrator**, managing scheduling, execution state, retries, and dependency resolution across the pipeline.
-It coordinates ingestion, replay logic, raw data loading, and triggers downstream transformation jobs.
+The system is designed to make reproducible analytics possible despite a non-replayable upstream API.

+To achieve this, the pipeline separates storage, orchestration, and transformation into independent components:

+- **S3** stores immutable raw API snapshots and serves as the replayable source of truth
+- **Airflow** orchestrates ingestion, replay decisions, enrichment, and downstream execution
+- **Snowflake** acts as the analytical warehouse
+- **dbt** handles transformation and data quality within the warehouse

+A key design choice is the strict separation between orchestration and transformation.

-dbt is executed in **a separate, stateless container** and is invoked only when transformations are required.
-This keeps transformation logic isolated from orchestration concerns and avoids coupling dbt dependencies to the Airflow runtime.
+Airflow operates as a **stateful orchestrator**, managing scheduling, retries, and execution state, while dbt runs in a **separate, stateless container** and is invoked only when transformations are required.

-S3 stores immutable raw snapshots and serves as the source of truth for replay, while Snowflake acts as the analytical warehouse where data is transformed via dbt.

-This architecture enforces clear separation of concerns between orchestration, transformation, and storage, ensuring reproducibility, operational simplicity, and independent evolution of each component.
+This prevents tight coupling between pipeline control logic and transformation logic, making the system easier to reason about and evolve independently.

+Overall, the architecture is intentionally structured so that **data reproducibility is guaranteed by storage (S3), not by the external API**.

-## Data Flow
+## Replay-Aware Data Flow
 ![Data Fow](docs/dataflow.png)

+The pipeline is built around a replay-aware ingestion strategy to compensate for the lack of historical access in the TMDB API.

-The pipeline is orchestrated by Airflow and starts by checking whether a raw snapshot for the current `logical_date` already exists in S3.
+Each run begins by checking whether a raw snapshot exists in S3 for the given `logical_date`.

-This replay step is required because the **TMDB trending API does not provide historical snapshots for past dates.**

-The flow therefore follows three possible paths:
+This leads to three possible execution paths:

-- If a raw snapshot already exists in S3, the pipeline reuses that snapshot and loads it into Snowflake.
+- **Snapshot exists in S3**
+  The pipeline reuses the stored raw data and loads it into Snowflake.

-- If no snapshot exists and the `logical_date` is today, the pipeline fetches fresh trending data from the TMDB API, stores the raw payload in S3, and then loads it into Snowflake.
+- **Snapshot does not exist and `logical_date` is today**
+  The pipeline fetches fresh data from the TMDB API, persists it in S3, and then loads it into Snowflake.

-- If no snapshot exists and the `logical_date` is in the past, the pipeline fails.
-Reproduction is only possible when a raw snapshot already exists in S3, which is treated as the source of truth.
+- **Snapshot does not exist and `logical_date` is in the past**
+  The pipeline fails.

+This fail-fast behavior is intentional: the system prioritizes reproducibility over silently reconstructing past data from a non-deterministic upstream source.

-After the trending data is loaded, the pipeline extracts `tmdb_id` values and performs enrichment by fetching additional datasets such as details and credits.
+Once trending data is loaded, the pipeline extracts `tmdb_id` values and performs incremental enrichment:

-Only IDs not already present in S3 are fetched, ensuring incremental enrichment while minimizing API usage.
+- Additional datasets (details, credits) are fetched only for IDs not already present in S3
+- This avoids redundant API calls and ensures efficient data expansion

-Finally, dbt transforms the raw data in Snowflake into structured analytical models across the staging, intermediate, and mart layers, and applies tests to validate model integrity.
+Finally, dbt transforms the data in Snowflake into structured analytical models (staging → intermediate → marts) and applies tests to validate model integrity.

 ## Data Modeling & Transformation
 ![Data Lineage](docs/data-lineage.png)

-Transformations are implemented using dbt within Snowflake, following a layered modeling approach: **staging → intermediate → marts**.
+Raw data from the TMDB API is semi-structured, fragmented across multiple endpoints, and not immediately suitable for analysis.

+To make this data usable, the pipeline applies a layered transformation strategy in Snowflake using dbt.

-dbt transformations are triggered by Airflow only after all required raw datasets have been successfully loaded into Snowflake.
-This ensures that transformations always run on a complete and consistent set of inputs.
+Transformations are executed only after all required raw datasets are fully loaded, ensuring that downstream models are built on a complete and consistent snapshot of data.

+The modeling approach follows three layers:

-### Staging Layer
+### Staging Layer — Standardize raw API data

-The staging layer standardizes raw data loaded from Snowflake RAW tables.
+The staging layer converts raw JSON payloads into structured, analysis-friendly tables.

-- Flattens semi-structured JSON fields from TMDB API responses
+- Flattens nested JSON fields from TMDB API responses
 - Renames and casts columns into consistent formats
 - Applies basic data quality checks (e.g., not null, accepted values)

-Each source dataset (trending, details, credits) is transformed into its own staging model.
+Each source dataset (trending, details, credits) is transformed independently, preserving source-level granularity.

-### Intermediate Layer
+### Intermediate Layer — Enrich and reshape data

-The intermediate layer performs enrichment and data restructuring.
+The intermediate layer combines multiple datasets into enriched, analysis-ready structures.

-- Trending data provides a list of `tmdb_id`
+- Uses `tmdb_id` from trending data as the primary join key
-- Additional datasets (details, credits) are joined and aggregated
+- Joins additional datasets (details, credits)
-- Data is reshaped into analysis-ready structures
+- Aggregates and reshapes data into unified representations

-This layer bridges raw ingestion and final analytical models.
+This layer bridges raw ingestion and analytical models, making relationships between datasets explicit.

-### Mart Layer
+### Mart Layer — Define analytical models

-The mart layer defines business-facing models using dimensional modeling principles.
+The mart layer exposes business-facing models optimized for querying and reporting.

 - **dim_content**
   Consolidates core attributes of movies and TV shows

 - **fct_trending_daily**
   Captures daily trending metrics such as popularity and vote counts

-These models are designed for analytical queries and reporting.
+These models follow dimensional modeling principles and are designed for analytical consumption.

-### Data Quality
+## Data Quality

-dbt tests are applied to ensure data integrity:
+Data quality is enforced using dbt tests applied at the transformation layer.

-- `not_null` constraints on key fields (e.g., tmdb_id)
+- Not null constraints on key fields (e.g., `tmdb_id`)
 - Uniqueness checks on business keys
-- Basic integrity checks enforced through model relationships
+- Basic integrity checks through model relationships

-Tests are defined alongside models and executed as part of the dbt run.
+Tests are defined alongside models and executed as part of the dbt pipeline.

 ## Key Design Decisions

-- **Replay Strategy**
-  S3 is used as the source of truth for raw snapshots because the TMDB API does not support reliable historical retrieval.
-Past runs can only be reproduced from stored snapshots in S3.

-- **Selective Enrichment**
+### 1. Persist raw snapshots as the source of truth

+**Problem**
+The TMDB API does not provide historical snapshots, making past data non-reproducible.

+**Decision**
+Persist all raw API responses in S3 and treat them as immutable source data.

+**Rationale**
+This shifts reproducibility from the external API to the data platform itself.
+All downstream processing is based on stored data rather than live API responses.

+### 2. Fail fast when historical reproducibility cannot be guaranteed

+**Problem**
+Re-running pipelines for past dates without stored snapshots would require re-fetching data from the API, which may no longer match the original result.

+**Decision**
+If no snapshot exists for a past `logical_date`, the pipeline fails instead of attempting reconstruction.

+**Rationale**
+This avoids silently producing inconsistent or misleading results and enforces strict reproducibility guarantees.

+### 3. Incremental enrichment to minimize API usage

+**Problem**
+Fetching enrichment data (details, credits) for all records repeatedly would lead to unnecessary API calls and increased cost.

+**Decision**
-  Additional datasets (details, credits) are fetched only for `tmdb_id` values not already present in S3, minimizing API usage and avoiding redundant ingestion.
+Only fetch additional datasets for `tmdb_id` values not already present in S3.

-- **Separation of Orchestration and Transformation**
-  Airflow and dbt are executed in separate containers to isolate orchestration logic from transformation logic, enabling independent development and execution.

-- **Fail-Fast Reproducibility Guarantee**
-  The pipeline fails when historical snapshots are missing, prioritizing correctness over silent data inconsistency.

-- **Trade-off: Storage vs Reproducibility**
+**Rationale**
+This ensures efficient API usage while allowing the dataset to grow incrementally over time.

+### 4. Separate orchestration from transformation

+**Problem**
+Coupling orchestration logic (Airflow) with transformation logic (SQL/dbt) leads to tightly bound systems that are harder to maintain and extend.

+**Decision**
+Run dbt in a separate container and invoke it from Airflow only when needed.

+**Rationale**
+This keeps responsibilities clearly separated and allows each layer to evolve independently without introducing unnecessary dependencies.

+## Limitations & Trade-offs

+### 1. Reproducibility depends on snapshot availability

+Reproducibility is only guaranteed after raw snapshots have been captured in S3.

+Data prior to the initial ingestion cannot be reconstructed, as the upstream API does not provide historical access.

+**Trade-off**
+The system guarantees strong reproducibility going forward, but cannot recover data that was never captured.

+### 2. Increased storage cost due to raw data persistence

-  Storing raw snapshots in S3 ensures reproducibility but increases storage requirements and requires lifecycle management.
+Persisting all raw API responses in S3 ensures replayability but increases storage usage over time.

+**Trade-off**
+The system favors reproducibility and auditability over storage efficiency.

+### 3. Batch-oriented design limits real-time capabilities

+The pipeline is designed around batch execution with Airflow and does not support real-time ingestion or streaming updates.

+**Trade-off**
+The design remains simple and reproducible, but does not provide low-latency data updates.

+### 4. Upstream schema changes require explicit handling

+Changes in the TMDB API response structure (e.g., new fields, removed fields, schema shifts) are not automatically handled.

+**Trade-off**
+The system avoids implicit assumptions and favors explicit schema management, at the cost of requiring manual updates when upstream changes occur.

 ## Project Structure